 Got a great idea for a book but not sure how to get it out of your head and onto the page?
 I love to work with executives and experts on long-form content projects, from white papers to books.
-For The Career Lattice, I collaborated closely with the Council for Adult & Experiential Learning.
+Watch for an announcement soon about the publication date of a new investment strategy book I’m writing with the experts at Cinergy Financial, a leading personal finance practice.
+In 2011 and 2012, for The Career Lattice, I collaborated closely with the Council for Adult & Experiential Learning.
 Blending their research with my own company’s projects, and with additional research, I translated our common perspective on emerging career paths to a book that’s informative and inspiring for those at all career stages.

 I’ve worked with a variety of experts and executive on first-person and ghosted pieces – so much so that I authored an article about how to capture a client’s voice for ghostwritten pieces.
 Published by PRNewswire, here it is: Helping Experts Find Their Voices PRNews